rollanda21/blog-posts-website/README.md

 # blog posts website
-This is a simple blog post fullstack project.
+This is a simple blog post fullstack project with django-rest API and ReactJs